samboy/Sudoku7/README.md

 then right click to add or remove blue squares (squares were we put number clues in a puzzle).

-Note that in order to print, the puzzle `.xml` files need to be 7x7 files using the same block arrangement (same set of heptominoes used the generate the 7x7 square).
-The PDF generator can handle different location for the number hints; it can *not* handle a different arrangement of sub-blocks nor a different puzzle size (the PDF generator will refuse to print incompatible files).
+The PDF generator can handle different location for the number hints or a different pattern of heptominos for the puzzle; it can *not* handle a different puzzle size (the PDF generator will refuse to print incompatible files).

 # Installing the Caulixtla008 font